 Now, what are a few common sources of foods for monosaturated fats?
 Here are a few: tree nuts, such as almonds, walnuts, olives, pecans, hazelnuts, cashews, olive oil, canola oil, avocados, etc… Avocados are superfoods with multiple benefits

 6. Exercise Daily

-Ideally, about 75% of its maximum should raise the rate of the heart by aerobic activity.
-Even at modest intensity can cause a decrease in LDL through Resistance exercise.
+Ideally, about 75% of its maximum should raise the rate of the heart through aerobic activity.
+Even modest intensity can cause a decrease in LDL through Resistance exercise.
 It also increases HDL at maximum effort.
 Increasing the number of repetitions or sets increases the benefit.

 Dieting influences the way your body produces and absorbs cholesterol.
 Any of the diets for fat loss decreased the creation of new cholesterol in the body and increased the absorption of cholesterol from the diet.
 During weight loss over six months, a study of 35 young women showed decreased creation of new cholesterol in the body.
 Overall, increasing beneficial HDL and decreasing harmful LDL and weight or fat loss has a double benefit on cholesterol.